UC library system; Melvyl; California Digital Library (CDL)

 For information about UCB library cards...
-From the library home page (Figure 1, above), look under , and choose Borrowing.
-Or go directly to: http://www.lib.berkeley.edu/services/borrowing.html.
-From the Borrowing page, choose Library cards (it is the first section).
-In particular, note sections for UC Extension students, California Alumni Association Members, and California residents.
+From the main library home page, look under Using the Libraries, and choose Borrow.
+Or go directly to: http://www.lib.berkeley.edu/using-the-libraries/borrow.
+From the Borrow page, choose Library cards (it is the first section).
+In particular, note library cards for non-UCB patrons; it links to information for UC Extension students, California Alumni Association Members, and California residents.

 In the science libraries, current issues of journals are unbound and shelved alphabetically in one area.
 Older issues are bound, and shelved by call number.
 Call numbers can be obtained from the library computer catalogs (e.g., Melvyl) -- or by looking on a current issue of the journal.

 The libraries have numerous handouts on various aspects of library operation, including electronic resources.
 They are usually located in a rack, near the entrance, reference desk, or circulation desk.
 Reference librarians can help with the electronic resources, as well as with traditional questions.
 If you need complex searches, a librarian can be particularly helpful.

 Each campus library has computer terminals.
 There are two levels of access.
 If you have a CalNet ID, you have full access after log-on to a library computer.
 There is limited access for the general public; check with library staff.

 top of page